GoogleCloudPlatform/gcpdiag/website/content/en/runbook/diagnostic-trees/gce/serial-log-analyzer.md

     Google Guest Agent checks:
         - Check if we have logs related to successful startup of Google Guest Agent.

+    SSH guard check:
+        - Check if SSHGuard is active and may be blocking IP addresses

 ### Executing this runbook

 ```shell